garethflowers/docker-svn-server/README.md

 ### Creating a new Repository

-Use `svnadmin create` within your container to create and manage respositories.
+Use `svnadmin` within your container to create and manage respositories.

-To create a repository called `new-repo` in container `some-svn-server`, use the
+For example, to create a repository called `new-repo` in container `some-svn-server`, use the
 following:
 ```sh
 docker exec -it some-svn-server svnadmin create new-repo